This post has affiliate links to products I use and love. If you buy something I can make a small commission, so thanks in advance. 🙂

 Learning new things like embroidery, and how to bake madelines and meringues is so much fun.
 I have also been enjoying the quilting library which is vast and an unmatched resource for anyone interested in fiber art.
 I also tried some things I didn’t love, but it was not problem.
 Because I could simply go to something else.

-From there the news spread faster than a California Brush fire in August.
+News of Bluprint’s closure spread faster than a California Brush fire in August.
 It was all over Reddit and Ravelry.
 And let me tell you something.
 People were flipping out.

 I filmed this live stream to update my youtube viewers on what little information I had and also to let them share their thoughts on everything in a place where people understand.
 Let’s face it, our not so crafty friends have no idea why we are so upset.